 He also served as an advisor to succeeding kings Khaba and Huni.
 Pharaoh Khaba also began his own ‘Layer pyramid’ which was also not completed at his death.
 Before the pyramid project, building constructions had been made with just mud bricks but Imhotep decided to take it a step further by building with stones.

 The Djoser pyramid was so complex, having a series of tunnels and galleries.
 It was to be the burial site of the Pharaoh and the tomb was made of granite.
 It was Egyptian culture to send the Pharaoh to the afterlife with gifts and treasured items.
 In the pyramid, about 40,000 vessels were found.

 The Djoser pyramid is considered in history as one of the very first stone structures to portray architectural brilliance and expertise.
-The pyramid, which consists of six steps, is about 200 feet and took about twenty years to complete and stands to this day as a major site of attraction for tourists in Egypt.
+The pyramid, which consists of six steps, is about 200 feet long and took about 20 years to complete and stands to this day as a major site of attraction for tourists in Egypt.

 Imhotep’s architectural feats opened up the Egyptian dynasty and the rest of the world to new possibilities never imagined.
 The complexities and solidity of his building projects became an example for others embarking on such projects to follow.

 After he successfully built such a huge edifice made completely of stone, other buildings in the same fashion sprung up within and outside Egypt.
 The Great Pyramids of Giza built in honour of Pharaohs Khufu, Khafre, and Menkaure also emerged.
 Visitors, like the Greeks, who came to see the monument, replicated the designs in their own countries.